-Can students enter the Two-Way Dual Immersion program after first grade?
+Can students enter the dual immersion program after first grade?

 Usually dual immersion programs do not accept English-only speakers after first grade, and English learners after second grade.
-In TUSD, we don't accept English-only speakers after the first grade because we have an early immersion program.
-Bilingual and biliterate students who are literate in Spanish can enter the program at any time.
+Bilingual and biliterate students can enter the program at any time.